GFiorino/NASA-Mars-Rover-Photos-API-Documentation/README.md

 ## Troubleshooting Tips
 - **Authentication Errors**: If you encounter authentication issues, verify that your API key is correctly included in the `Authorization` header of your requests.

 - **Empty Responses**: If no photos are returned, check that you’ve used the correct `rover` name and a valid `sol` parameter.
-Not all Martian days have photos available.
+Note that not all Martian days have photos available, so try different sol values if needed.